BE A HERO

 SAM'S STORY

-Despite spending seven weeks in a medically induced coma at Queens Medical Centre, Nottingham undergoing intensive treatments, and showing extraordinary bravery, Sam tragically passed away in his parent's arms on 8th May 2021.
+Despite spending seven weeks in a medically induced coma at Queens Medical Centre, Nottingham undergoing intensive treatments, and showing extraordinary fight, Sam tragically passed away in his parent's arms on 8th May 2021.
 He died from catastrophic and irreversible brain damage caused by the continuous seizures.
 To read more about Sam's story click on the button below.

 .jpg)